joedicastro/dotfiles/vim/README.md

   field to enter the desired text interactively, and so on.
 In the image you can see how it really works.

-    Ultisnips brings by default a bunch of snippets classified for languages and some globals.
+    Ultisnips brings by default a bunch of snippets (now are separated from the plugin, needing a separate plugin) classified for languages and some globals.
 The best feature of Ultisnips is that allows us to define our custom snippets with a level of control and automation than any other one offers.
 To know all the details is essential to read carefully the plugin help.
 BTW certain features are remarkable, like: nested snippets, embed external commands (shell, vimscript and python) in the snippets, use the snippets over visual selections, and text transformations into the snippets.

     I save my custom snippets in the `./Ultisnips` directory